01-edu/public/subjects/ai/neural-networks/README.md

 An artificial neuron, the basic unit of the neural network, (also referred to as a perceptron) is a mathematical function.
 It takes one or more inputs that are multiplied by values called “weights” and added together.
 This value is then passed to a non-linear function, known as an activation function, to become the neuron’s output.

-As desbribed in the article, **a neuron takes inputs, does some math with them, and produces one output**.
+As described in the article, **a neuron takes inputs, does some math with them, and produces one output**.

 Let us assume there are 2 inputs.
 Here are the three steps involved in the neuron: